 The breeding population of arctic fox is monitored in two areas of West Spitsbergen and the arctic fox population is relatively stable overall.
-However, data based on live catches, the observation of foxes and the monitoring of arctic foxes from one area the Brøgger Peninsula - Kongsfjorden area (ca 250 km2) in 1990–2003, however, revealed local variations in the arctic fox populations in Svalbard, too (Fuglei et al. 2003).
+However, data based on live catches, the observation of foxes and the monitoring of arctic foxes from one area the Brøgger Peninsula - Kongsfjorden area (ca 250 km2) in 1990–2003, however, revealed local variations in the arctic fox populations in Svalbard, too.
 All the dens in this area are located near the coast.

 From 1990, the arctic fox population in the Kongsfjord area grew rapidly and breeding took place in all the known dens in the summer of 1995.
 A sudden drop occurred in autumn 1995, and the population remained low in 1996 and 1997, when none of the dens were used for breeding.
 The population then rose again and reached a relatively high level (71%) in 2002.
-Since then, the breeding frequency has varied from year to year between 10% and 70%, but there has never been such a dramatic reduction as in 1995.
-Another good reproduction year in 2014.
+Since then, the breeding frequency has remained relatively stable, varying annually by between 10% and 70%, but never with a reduction as dramatic as after 1995.

 Even though there are no good population estimates for the whole of Svalbard, the population density in the other monitoring area, Adventdalen/Sassendalen (ca 900 km2), is estimated at 1–1.5 foxes per 10 km2.
-Breeding activity varied in 1982–1989 and 1997–2001, and litters varied in size from 4 to 7.5 cubs (Eide et al. 2012).
+Breeding activity varied in 1982–1989 and 1997–2001, and litters varied in size from 4 to 7.5 cubs.
 The dens here are located along the coast and in two large valleys with varying access to food.

-More breeding was recorded in the coastal dens, which are close to nutrient-rich seabird colonies, than in the dens in the valleys, where less food was available (Eide et al. 2012).
-Sassendalen, where both geese and reindeer are available, is regarded as richer than Adventdalen, which only has reindeer (Eide et al. 2004).
+More breeding was recorded in the coastal dens, which are close to nutrient-rich seabird colonies, than in the dens in the valleys, where less food was available.
+Sassendalen, where both geese and reindeer are available, is regarded as richer than Adventdalen, which only has reindeer.
 This picture is somewhat more nuanced today, as pink-footed geese are increasingly nesting in inner Adventdalen.